 Video

-I believe it helps build credibility because it says to people, “Hey, this Webmaster is not afraid to show who they are.”
+I believe it helps build credibility because it says to people, “Hey, this person is not afraid to show who they are.”
 With so many faceless websites out here, people find video a breath of fresh air.

 Another plus is that it may help extend your “length of visit” statistic.
 This is important when getting traffic from organic search.